Image: San Lorenzo Ruiz Parish Church | photo by Judgefloro

 The five were put to death by being hanged upside down in pits.
 Boards fitted with semi-circular holes were fitted around their waists and stones put on top to increase the pressure.
 They were tightly bound, to slow circulation and prevent a speedy death.
 They were allowed to hang for three days.
 By that time Lorenzo and Lazaro were dead.
 Still alive, the three priests were then beheaded.

 In 1987, Pope John Paul II canonized these six and 10 others: Asians and Europeans, men and women, who spread the faith in the Philippines, Formosa, and Japan.
 Lorenzo Ruiz is the first canonized Filipino martyr.
-The Liturgical Feast of Saint Lorenzo Ruiz and Companions is September 28.
+The liturgical feast of Saint Lorenzo Ruiz and Companions is celebrated on September 28.

 We ordinary Christians of today—how would we stand up in the circumstances these martyrs faced?
 We sympathize with the two who temporarily denied the faith.
 We understand Lorenzo’s terrible moment of temptation.
 But we see also the courage—inexplainable in human terms—which surged from their store of faith.
 Martyrdom, like ordinary life, is a miracle of grace.